SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 The remaining chapters of the reference present:

 :ref:`Selenium-IDE <chapter03-reference>`
-    Introduces Sel-IDE and describes how to use it to build test scripts. using the Selenium Integrated Development Environment.
-If you are not experienced in programming, but still hoping to learn test automation this is where you should start and you'll find you can create quite a few automated tests with Sel-IDE.
-Also, if you are experienced in programming, this chapter may still interest you in that you can use the Sel-IDE to do rapid prototyping of your tests.
-This section also demonstrates how your test script can be "exported" to a programming language for adding more advanced capabilities not supported by Sel-IDE.
+    Introduces Selenium-IDE and describes how to use it to build test scripts. using the Selenium Integrated Development Environment.
+If you are not experienced in programming, but still hoping to learn test automation this is where you should start and you'll find you can create quite a few automated tests with Selenium-IDE.
+Also, if you are experienced in programming, this chapter may still interest you in that you can use the Selenium-IDE to do rapid prototyping of your tests.
+This section also demonstrates how your test script can be "exported" to a programming language for adding more advanced capabilities not supported by Selenium-IDE.

 :ref:`Selenium Commands <chapter04-reference>`
     Explains the Selenium commands in detail.
 This